Rhoeby/scanner2d/README.md

 2. connect scanner via USB

   - plug in scanner
-  - type 'lsusb', you should see something like: "Bus 002 Device 009: ID 0483:5740 SGS Thomson Microelectronics"
+  - type 'lsusb', you should see something like: "Bus 002 Device 074: ID 0483:5740 STMicroelectronics"
-  - confirm sensor is spinning (once per second) and blue LED is flashing
+  - confirm sensor blue LED is flashing
   - you could verify *binary* data flow from the scanner, type: 'cat /dev/ttyACM0' (use Ctrl-C to exit)

 3. run roscore